Generic Name: celecoxib (SEL e KOX ib)

 a history of stomach ulcers or bleeding;

-FDA pregnancy category D. Taking Celebrex during the last 3 months of pregnancy may harm the unborn baby.
+Taking Celebrex during the last 3 months of pregnancy may harm the unborn baby.
 Tell your doctor if you are pregnant or plan to become pregnant while using Celebrex.
-Celecoxib passes into breast milk and may affect a nursing baby.
-Do not take Celebrex without first talking to your doctor if you are breast-feeding a baby.
-Do not give this medicine to a child younger than 2 years old without the advice of a doctor.

 How should I take Celebrex?

 Take Celebrex exactly as prescribed by your doctor.
-Do not take in larger or smaller amounts or for longer than recommended.
-Follow the directions on your prescription label.
+Follow all directions on your prescription label.
+Do not take this medicine in larger amounts or for longer than recommended.
+Use the lowest dose that is effective in treating your condition.

-You may open the Celebrex capsule and sprinkle the medicine into a spoonful of applesauce to make swallowing easier.
+To make swallowing easier, you may open the Celebrex capsule and sprinkle the medicine into a spoonful of applesauce.
 Swallow right away without chewing.
 Discard the empty capsule.
 If you do not take the mixture right away, keep it in the refrigerator and take it within 6 hours.

 What happens if I miss a dose?

-Since Celebrex is taken as needed, you may not be on a dosing schedule.
-If you are taking the medication regularly, take the missed dose as soon as you remember.
+Since Celebrex is sometimes used when needed, you may not be on a dosing schedule.
+If you are on a schedule, use the missed dose as soon as you remember.
 Skip the missed dose if it is almost time for your next scheduled dose.
-Do not take extra medicine to make up the missed dose.
+Do not use extra medicine to make up the missed dose.

 What happens if I overdose?

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.